seunboy1/Kafka_projects/Stock_market/README.md

 ## Introduction
 This project builds and execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
 Here we use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

+To goal of this project is to load data from a CSV file in real time (simulating real time stock market ingestion) and store it in Athena.

+## Steps
+- Create topic
+- Create a python kafka producer
+- Create a python kafka consumer
+- Load and read each row from the CSV every 1 second
+- Store in s3 as a json file
+- Load in Athena

 ## Architecture
 <img src="src/Architecture.jpg">